softcover/softcover_book/chapters/introduction_to_markdown.md

 ![Model View Controller](images/figures/mvc_schematic.pdf)
 ```

-\noindent which uses `mvc_schematic.pdf` in the PDF book and `mvc_schematic.png` in the HTML output.
+\noindent which uses `mvc_schematic.pdf` in the PDF and `mvc_schematic.png` in the HTML output.
 The only requirement is that both files exist in the correct location.

 ## Lists